jamalshahverdiev/python-complex-codes/switch-notificator/README.rst

 =====

 Requirements:
-    Python2.7 with "paramiko" must be installed:
+    Python2.7 or Python3.4 with "paramiko" must be installed:

 Replace e-mail addresses and password indicated in the "switchnotificator.py" file with yours.